top-on/code-server-blueprint/README.md

 # code-server-blueprint
-Blueprint for using code-server for python development.
+Blueprint for using code-server for Python development.

 ## Getting started

 1. ```docker-compose up```
 2. Open browser at ```http://localhost:8443/```

-## Extending this project
+## Extending this bluepeint

 You have numerous options to extend this blueprint: